Juanelorganelo/river/README.md

 # river
 =========

+# Warning :warning:
-# :warning: This is a work-in-progress
+This is a work-in-progress, use it at your own risk

 A CLI to query CloudWatch Logs with additional features for JSON logs.